-In this appendix, I find the utility of a random viewer under three specifications; the strategic PBE (S), the non-strategic PBE (NS), and the "no tune-in" regime (NT).
-I assume that the viewer located at $\frac{1}{2}$ watches station Y in the first period, and that whenever a viewer is indifferent between staying at a station or sampling the other one (or switching off), she chooses to stay (these assumptions do not change the results since there is a continuum of viewers).
-The findings in this appendix help me calculate the social welfare in Section 4.
+Proof of Proposition 5 Proof is obvious by the argument in the paragraph preceding Proposition 5 in the text. ■ at $\frac{1}{2}$ watches station Y in the first period, and that whenever a viewer is indifferent between staying at a station or sampling the other one (or switching off), she chooses to stay (these assumptions do not change the results since there is a continuum of viewers).
+The findings in this appendix help me calculate the social welfare in Section 3.
 In each one of the nine possible program locations, average viewer derives a different level of utility since the TV stations, and in turn the viewers, behave differently in each one.
 Only the first five cases are analyzed in detail.
 The remaining four cases are symmetric with the first four ones.